-The Company has submitted its zakat return for the year ended 31 December 2021 and all prior years to Zakat, Tax and Custom Authority ("ZATCA").
-Zakat returns up to the year ended 31 December 2020 are finalized by ZATCA.
-Zakat assessment for 2021 is yet to be reviewed by ZATCA.
+The Company has submitted its zakat return for all prior years up to 31 December 2021 to Zakat, Tax and Custom Authority ("ZATCA").
+Zakat returns up to the year ended 31 December 2021 is finalized by ZATCA.

 Rasan Software House LLC